Association to Advance Collegiate Schools of Business

 Students who enter the Ph.D. in Business without an education in business will be expected to meet the foundation requirements for the intended concentration area of study as determined by their advisers.

-In addition to the VCU Graduate School graduation requirements, Ph.D. in Business students must complete a minimum of 56 graduate credit hours, including research tools, concentration and elective course work and a minimum of 12 credit hours of dissertation research.
-Each student must also take GRAD 602, complete a teaching portfolio and take a written comprehensive examination in the concentration area.
+In addition to the VCU Graduate School graduation requirements, Ph.D. in Business students must complete a minimum of 56 graduate credit hours, including core, concentration and elective course work, and a minimum of 12 credit hours of dissertation research.
+Each student must also complete a teaching portfolio and take a written comprehensive examination in the concentration area.

 |MGMT 737||Seminar in Human Resources||3|